orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 corresponding Monteverdi module (shown in the section [Band:sub:`m`\ ath module]) are based on the same standards.
 It computes a band wise operation according to a user defined mathematical expression.
-The following code computes the absolute difference between first bands of two images.
+The following code computes the absolute difference between the first bands of two images.

 ::